shreya-narayanan/RecipeGenerator/README.md

 # RecipeGenerator
-Created an Android App that generates recipes based on ingredients that the user types in
+An Android App that generates recipes based on ingredients that the user types in